songololo/aiovectortiler/docs/install.md

 ## Installation from source

 First make sure that your context has `python 3.5`, `pip`, `git`, `psycopg2`, `shapely`, and `protobuf` installed.
-If not, then the installation of the python requirements via `pip install` is likely to fail.
+If not, then the installation of the python requirements via `pip install .` is likely to fail.

 For example, on Ubuntu:
 ```